 AP World History Unit 2 Practice Test: Networks of Exchange

-The following test covers content from AP World History Unit 2: Networks of Exchange.
+Below is our AP World History Unit 2 practice test on Networks of Exchange.
 This unit continues to explore the period 1200–1450, but shifts focus on how regions and cultures were connected.
-Topics will cover trade routes and networks, cross-cultural interactions, the Mongol Empire, and more.
-Test your Knowledge with these multiple choice questions that reflect the difficulty of the AP exam.
+Topics inclue routes and networks, cross-cultural interactions, the Mongol Empire, and more.

 Congratulations - you have completed .